Step 1: Get started now

 Step 2: Determine modified job duties

-The treating doctor will determine the injured worker’s ability to perform job duties.
+The treating doctor will determine the injured employee’s ability to perform job duties.
 If they are unable to return to the same job, determine what parts of the job they can still do or find a different area in which the employee can make a positive contribution.

-Make an offer to the injured worker for the modified position.
+Make an offer to the injured employee for the modified position.
 It’s best to put it in writing, and it should include a DWC Form-073 (Texas Workers’ Compensation Work Status Report) completed by the physician.

 Step 3: Keep open lines of communication